Finite-Time Minimax Bounds and an Optimal Lyapunov Policy in Queueing Control: Finite‑Time Performance Guarantees

-The model used in the proof of the lower bound in~\eqref{constructed_model} and illustrated in Figure~\ref{fig:two_queues} is not contrived.
+The model used in the proof of the lower bound in~\eqref{exp_qb} ($q=1$) and illustrated in Figure~\ref{fig:two_queues} is not contrived.
 Instead, it frequently arises in real-world systems such as wireless networks and data centers~\citep{massoulie1999bandwidth, d2023priority}, where two queues---$Q_1(t)$ and $Q_2(t)$---have similar arrival rates $(1,\ 1 - \frac{1}{b})$ with $b \gg 1$, and share a resource whose service shifts between rate $b$ for $Q_1$ and rate $1$ for $Q_2$.
-MaxWeight tends to over-prioritize $Q_1$ by selecting extreme points, causing backlog in the harder-to-serve $Q_2(t)$ and revealing its finite-time inefficiency.
+MaxWeight tends to over-prioritize $Q_1$ by selecting extreme points, causing backlog in the harder-to-serve $Q_2$ and revealing its finite-time inefficiency.
 In contrast, $\LyapOpt$ adapts to the arrival rate and avoids backlog in the deterministic setting.

-Consequently, the MaxWeight policy, which optimizes solely the first-order Lyapunov drift, inherently neglects higher-order terms crucial for achieving optimal finite-time performance.
-This neglect leads to excessive queue lengths, particularly pronounced in finite horizons and near-capacity scenarios.
-Our theoretical insights directly motivate the development of enhanced scheduling algorithms that explicitly incorporate second-order Lyapunov drift terms.
+Consequently, the MaxWeight policy, which focuses solely on minimizing the first-order Lyapunov drift, inherently overlooks higher-order terms that are essential for optimal finite-time performance.
+This oversight results in excessively long queues, especially in scenarios with asymmetric scheduling sets over a finite horizon.
+Our theoretical findings directly inspire the creation of improved scheduling algorithms that explicitly account for second-order Lyapunov drift terms, leading to better finite-time outcomes.